-AS a parent, you’ve likely spent years preparing your teen for college—academically, emotionally, and spiritually.
-If you followed these tips for college application essays, you’ve already planned ahead by encouraging excellent communication skills.
+As a parent, you’ve likely spent years preparing your teen for college—academically, emotionally, and spiritually.
+If you followed these tips for writing a college application essay, you’ve already planned ahead by encouraging excellent communication skills.

 By now, your teen has probably narrowed down her list of college choices, and she’s ready to start writing.
 If she wonders how a mere handful of paragraphs can properly introduce all her thoughtful, ambitious, diligent, and enthusiastic qualities, it’s time for her to think like a novelist.
 In other words, don’t tell your readers—show them!

 A thesis statement in the first paragraph keeps an essay on track.
 Page limits will not allow high school students to include every childhood dream and future goal in their college admission essays.
 To avoid rambling, write a few introductory sentences to set the overall tone.
 Then follow with a thesis statement that answers the admission counselor’s question: Why should I keep reading?